Welcome to the

 There are also the Apprentice rank and several levels of Grand Master.
 Honorary ranks can be awarded; there are currently the Honorary Master and Honorary Grand Master ranks.

 The Apprentice rank was created to encourage those who do not pass the exam to remain active with the program and to try the exam again in the future.
-Judges of Apprentice rank earn experience points and will remain active judges as long as they continue to participate in registered competitions.
-They may not advance in rank until they achieve a passing grade on the exam, regardless of how many experience points they accumulate.
+Apprentice judges have two years to pass the exam or their status becomes inactive.

 The rank of Honorary Master is temporarily bestowed on judges who serve as operatives of the program (Regional Director, Exam Director, Program Administrator, etc.) at their discretion for the duration of their service if they have not already earned at least the Master rank.
 The rank may also be awarded, in special cases, to judges who have demonstrated Master Judge proficiency but not necessarily taken the exam.
 This status is determined by the BJCP Board of Directors.

 The rank of Grand Master is a special rank bestowed on Master judges.
 Masters who accumulate at least 100 experience points, who have graded at least 50 exams, and who have performed special services for the program (such as serving in staff positions) are eligible for promotion to Grand Master I. The rank honors those individuals who give something extra of their time and effort and are extremely committed to the program.
 Additional Grand Master levels can be earned in 100 experience point increments with additional service and grading requirements.
 The entire system is described in the Grand Master Service Requirements policy.